We operate a number of different monitoring sites that measure the following pollutants:

 Guildhall - nitrogen dioxide

-Lower Bristol Road nr Windsor Bridge - nitrogen dioxide and particulate matter (PM10)
+Windsor Bridge (enclosure at Lower Bristol Road junction with Windsor Bridge Road) - nitrogen dioxide and particulate matter (PM10)

 *For up to date monitoring information from the UK Air Quality Archive visit their website at http://uk-air.defra.gov.uk.

 We also operate two AQMesh analysers which are moved around the district - these provide indicative NO2 and PM measurements.

 For monitoring data, click on the following links: